A Geometry-Aware Efficient Algorithm for Compositional Entropic Risk Minimization

 A simple approach is to consider an approximation of Log-E-Exp using a mini-batch \(\mathcal{C}\): \(\log\left(\frac{1}{|\mathcal C|}\sum_{\zeta\in\mathcal C}e^{s(\w; \zeta)}\right)\).
 At the $t$-th iteration, $\w_t$ is updated by

-{\bf Limitation:} However, since the gradient estimator is a biased estimation of $\nabla F_{\mathrm{CERM}}(\w_t)$, this method does not converge if the size of $\mathcal C_t$ is small or require a large batch size to ensure convergence of convex objective.
+{\bf Limitation:} However, since the gradient estimator is a biased estimation of $\nabla F_{\mathrm{CERM}}(\w_t)$, this method does not converge if the size of $\mathcal C_t$ is small, i.e., it requires a large batch size to ensure convergence of convex objective.